fortiql/data-forge/docs/articles/cdc-for-bronze.md

 ## Data Forge: a CDC Gym

 This is why Data Forge ships with Postgres, Debezium, Kafka, Schema Registry, and Spark out of the box.
 It is a gym for data engineers.
 Spin it up locally, break it safely, fix it, and feel the full CDC loop without production risk.
+Start with the [project README](../../README.md) for a diagram of every service and how the `demo.public.*` publication threads through them, then drill into [Trino's walkthrough](../../infra/trino/README.md) to see how the Iceberg tables surface for SQL and the [data generator guide](../../infra/data-generator/README.md) to learn how demo changes land in Kafka and Postgres.

 ---